panzerdp/dmitripavlutin.com/content/posts/128-parseint-mistery/index.md

 `parseInt('5e-7')` takes into consideration the first digit `'5'`, but skips `'e-7'`.

 Mystery solved!
-Because `parseInt()` always converts its first argument to a string, the floats smaller than 10<sup>-6</sup> are conversed to an exponential notation.
+Because `parseInt()` always converts its first argument to a string, the floats smaller than 10<sup>-6</sup> are written in an exponential notation.
 Then `parseInt()` extracts the integer from the exponential notation of the float!

 On a side note, to safely extract the integer part of a float number I recommend `Math.floor()` function: